-Foldback Current
+Buck Foldback Current

-When the output voltage falls to less than 70% of its nominal level, foldback current limiting is activated, progressively lowering the peak current limit in proportion to the severity of the overcurrent or short-circuit condition.
-Foldback current limiting is disabled during the soft-start interval (as long as the V{FB} voltage is keeping up with the TRACK/SS voltage).
+When the buck output voltage falls to less than 70% of its nominal level, foldback current limiting is activated, progressively lowering the peak current limit in proportion to the severity of the overcurrent or short-circuit condition.
+Foldback current limiting is disabled during the soft-start interval (as long as the V{FB} voltage is keeping up with the TRACK/SS1,2 voltage).
+There is no foldback current limiting for the boost channel.